Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Method

-As described in E22, the SLaM pipelines use prior passing to initialize the regions of parameter space that \texttt{dynesty} will search in later \texttt{dynesty} fits, based on the results of earlier fits.
+The SLaM pipelines use prior passing (see E22) to initialize the regions of parameter space that \texttt{dynesty} will search in later \texttt{dynesty} fits, based on the results of earlier fits.
 The priors of every lens model fitted in this work can be found at \url{https://github.com/Jammy2211/autolens_subhalo}.
 Priors are set up carefully to ensure they are sufficiently broad to not omit viable lens model solutions.